 DAY 19 | WHALES WATCHING | COCONUT TREE HILL

 Whales watching is one of the most exciting water activities you can do in Sri Lanka.
 Blue whales, the world’s biggest mammals, can be spotted in the ocean near Mirissa from November to April.
 Sure thing that there are a lot of operators offering the whales watching tour.
-I booked it with Harbour View guest house.
-The place I stayed in Mirissa.
-I turned out it was a good choice.
+I booked it with Harbour View guest house, a place I stayed overnight in Mirissa.
+It turned out it was a good choice.
 The whale watching was truly amazing.
 Give it a go!
 I’m sure you won’t regret watching whales in Sri Lanka.

 HOW MUCH IS WHALES WATCHING?